WELCOME, I’M YOUR GUIDE, KATE.

 Explore WHY You May Have Poor Eating Habits

-Start with identifying what your poor eating habit is.
-To do this, go back to the two basic components of “bad” eating habits.
+Start with identifying what your bad eating habit is.
+To do this, go back to the two basic components of bad eating habits.
 Do you believe you eat too many of the unhealthy foods listed above and not enough of the healthy foods?
-Or do you believe that you may be consuming too many calories?
+Or do you believe that you may be consuming too much volume of food?

 If you eat too many unhealthy foods, try to see why or when you eat these foods.
 Do you eat them when you are stressed?
 Lonely?
 Bored?
 Do you eat them while you work?
 Do you eat them late at night when watching TV?